 Each toe is made up of two or three small bones.
 These bones are small and fragile.
 They can break after you stub your toe or drop something heavy on it.

 Fractured toe - self-care; Broken bone - toe - self-care; Fracture - toe - self-care

 Broken toes are a common injury.
-The fracture is most often minor and can be taken care of at home.
+The fracture is most often treated without surgery and can be taken care of at home.

 Injuries that involve the big toe may need a cast or splint to heal.
 In rare cases, tiny pieces of bone can break off and keep the bone from healing properly.
 In this case, you may need surgery.